-Seahawks had their smallest draft class ever, but they used it to bolster big trades over the last year
+Seahawks had their smallest draft class ever, but they used it to bolster big trades over the past year

 Schneider said the Seahawks had another deal in the works to move down even more — which would have meant gaining another draft pick — before pivoting and taking Brown.

-“There was a situation where we could have gone back even further after we worked with Tampa, to see if we could get Tre a little bit later, which we just decided that was not the thing to do,’’ Schneider said.
+“There was a situation where we could have gone back even farther after we worked with Tampa, to see if we could get Tre a little bit later, which we just decided that was not the thing to do,’’ Schneider said.
 “We needed to just pick Tre.’’

 Brown will be thrown into a crowded mix of cornerbacks but a group in which there also appear to be few sure things.